prydin/opamp-frontend-class-ab/README.md

 ![Spectrum](images/spectrum.png)

 ## Subjective listening impression
 After a few hours of listening, I have to say I'm pleased with the sound quality.
 It character is very crisp and clean.
-Drum beats and symbals feel very snappy.
+Drum beats and cymbals feel very snappy.
 If you're looking for an amplifierthat colors the sound, this won't be your cup of tea.
 But so far I would say it does a great job at cleanly reproducing the source material.

 ## Construction